 |Communication management||Facilitates centralized communication through various mediums, such as email, chats, and videos, to ensure seamless flow of project-related data and messages across teams.|

 |Shared workspace||Lets users share and collaborate on a set of documents with project collaborators both within and outside of the organization via a shared workspace.|

-Tired of depending on a pen and paper or spreadsheets adding repeated tasks over and over again?
+Tired of depending on a pen and paper or spreadsheets for adding repeated tasks over and over again?
 There has to be a better way, right?
-With a growing focus on saving time and resources, interest in task management tools have grown exponentially.
+With growing focus on saving time and resources, interest in task management tools has grown exponentially.
 Task management features can assist you with the following:

 |Recurring tasks||This feature allows users to set a custom repeating pattern for recurring tasks, often supporting notifications for when tasks are due.|